 Probation and sometimes special probation may be offered in certain cases.
 You can appeal your drug court rejection within 14 days.
 You should review your rejection with an attorney to see if you were legally or clinically rejected.
 As to the terms of your plea bargain, that depends on a number of...Read more »

 Recently had a "suppression hearing", and a officer which was not the arresting officer but the partner-took the stand,and gave faulty testimony,,he gave a totally different account from what he had originally wrote up in his initial report.
 At the time, I had a ineffective attorney that...
 Read more »

 Unfortunately, if the motion to suppress was denied, the judge ruled that the evidence seized in your case will be admissible in your trial.
 Despite the conflicting versions, the judge found the officer credible if he denied your motion.
 You should consult with a lawyer to review the reports and...Read more »

 an officer apprehended me after seeing me conversating with another gentleman.We both were arrested,and upon frisking me the officer confiscated my money,,which was my "s.s.i"benefit funds in which I had just withdrew from an atm.
-The officer assumed my funds were from drug proceeds,which I had no...
+The officer assumed my funds were from drug proceeds,which...
 Read more »

 Civil forfeiture is separate from the criminal charges.
 It is handled in a different court, with a different judge and separate forfeiture prosecutor.
 In order to forfeit property, the government need only show by a preponderance of the evidence that the property was used in a crime.